renatoathaydes/ceylon-gradle-plugin/README.md

 import "com.athaydes.gradle:another-module" "4.2";
 ```

-Is NOT using a flat classpath:
+If NOT using a flat classpath:

 ```ceylon
 import com.athaydes.gradle.another_module "4.2";